Podcast and Audio Drama Reviews

 Rating: 8/10

 The Magnus Archives was my starter audio drama, which I suppose means it holds some special place in my life.
 The horror is compelling, as are the hints that gradually accumulate of underlying forces at play.
 It’s interesting for the casual listener, as each statement stands on its own, and provides enrichment for any enthusiasts of red string and spreadsheets, with many recurring names, locations, and other elements to keep track of.
 Despite the intricate setup, however, I found the ending of the series to be something of a letdown; the moral dilemmas that were set up in the final two seasons had less payoff than I had hoped, and the characters that had been developed throughout the show fell flat.
 This was likely at least partly due to the fact that the last season had to be produced during 2020, and I additionally suspect pressure from fans to focus on certain character relationships may have thrown off the tone.
 In general, the fifth and final season had a significantly different format and feel compared to the rest, opinion on which varies between listeners; personally, I did not find it as appealing.
+I must also admit that I have never revisited the show since its ending.

 Regardless, the writing in individual statements and the overall production of the show is of high quality, and it’s certainly worth a listen if you’re prepared to commit to a full 200 episodes.
 Because of its explosion in popularity during the release of the final season, it’s also a pillar of the current audio drama scene, and helped spawn many conventions seen in other shows, for better or for worse.